 Get this when you book through us:

-A 60-minute spa treatment each, one pond angling session or guided garden tour, a welcome bottle of wine, early check-in and late check-out
+A 60-minute spa treatment (for up to two guests per accommodation), one pond angling session or guided garden tour, a welcome bottle of wine, early check-in and late check-out

 Noon, but flexible for 50 per cent of the room rate.
 Earliest check-in, 4pm, also flexible for a fee.